About Me

 - Multimodal Reasoning for Scientific Discovery:

-We examines how AI systems can integrate and reason across heterogeneous data modalities, including text, images, time series and spatiotemporal information.
-We explore representation learning, cross-modal alignment, and compositional reasoning, along with the development of rigorous benchmarks to evaluate multimodal scientific understanding.
+We study how AI systems reason across text, images, time series, and spatiotemporal data, focusing on representation learning, cross-modal alignment, and evaluation of multimodal scientific understanding.

 - Reliable AI systems: